opencomputeproject/onie/docs/Building.md

 - Check out http://docs.docker.com/installation/ubuntulinux/ for detailed instructions
 - You may have to update your kernel to 3.10+
-- Beware that `apt-get install docker` installs a dock application not docker :-)  You want the docker.io package instead.
+- Beware that `apt-get install docker` installs a dock application not docker :-)  You want the lxc-docker package instead.
 - Some versions of docker are unhappy if you use a local DNS caching resolver:
 	- e.g., you have 127.0.0.1 in your /etc/resolv.conf
         - if you have this, specify DNS="--dns 8.8.8.8" when you enter the docker environment